Mongolia

 5 Other non-current asset 10

-A taxpayer can choose to depreciate its newly built property in Baganuur, Bagakhangai, and Nalaikh district of the capital city and other aimags and soums from 1 January 2023 for 15 years on a straight-line basis.
-This excludes taxpayers holding minerals, radioactive minerals, oil exploration, and mining licence.
+A taxpayer not holding minerals, radioactive minerals, oil exploration, and mining licences can depreciate its newly built property in Baganuur, Bagakhangai, and Nalaikh districts of the capital city and other aimags and soums from 1 January 2023 for 15 years on a straight-line basis by its own choice.

 Goodwill